 5. I work in an Educational and Early Years settings.
 What advice should I follow?

-Health Protection Scotland have published advice for non-healthcare settings.
+Health Protection Scotland have published advice for non-healthcare settings and Scottish Government published advice on reopening.
 This information should be followed by schools, early learning and childcare settings within Clackmannanshire Council.

 6. I am an essential worker.
 Can I get tested for Coronavirus?

-If you are displaying symptoms or are having to self-isolate because of a family member is displaying symptoms you should contact your manager as a matter of priority.
+If you are displaying symptoms you should contact your manager and ask them to request a test via Emergency Planning.
+If you are having to self-isolate because a family member is displaying symptoms you should also contact your manager as a matter of priority.
 There are facilities for testing but this is limited and this is being prioritised for certain key workers across Forth Valley.